What is Hyperbole? Examples & Definition in Literature

 Auden is describing a series of things that can literally never happen, from rivers leaping over mountains to fish coming ashore to sing.
 These events are absurd, but they are prefaced by the idea that this is how long the speaker will love another person.
 In this way, hyperbole helps Auden take a concept that most people are familiar with (loving someone forever) and present it in a fresh way by simply redefining how long “forever” will be.

-Hyperbole for emphasis
+Hyperbole highlights emphasis

 A day was twenty-four hours long but seemed longer.
 There was no hurry, for there was nowhere to go, nothing to buy and no money to buy it with, nothing to see outside the boundaries of Maycomb County.